Have you encrypted your Google Drive yet?

-You can encrypt a file with password using the Google Drive encryption application.
+You can encrypt a file with a password using the Google Drive encryption application.
 This application can be installed on your Google Drive account or for your entire domain by a G suite Administrator.
 To know more, read how to encrypt files and folders on Google Drive using a third-party software?

 3. What is Google Drive folder-level encryption?

 You can encrypt an entire folder with a password using a Google Drive encryption application.
 The same password will be applicable to all files within the encrypted folder.
 New files placed within that folder are also automatically encrypted.
-This is very helpful for a team of people working together, as they can share the common password and collaborate on sensitive data files.
+This is very helpful for a team of people working together, as they can share a common password and collaborate on sensitive data files.
 To know more, read how to encrypt a folder in Google Drive?

 4. Can an edited file be encrypted again?

 When files are decrypted for editing, they will be automatically encrypted again by the Google Drive Encryption software after fifteen minutes of inactivity.

 5. Can you encrypt Google Team Drive files and folders?